- Project ID PODIUM

 - Stakeholder Advisory Board with varied membership: IATA, ECA, Belgian Police, EUROCAE, CAA DK, DSAC, DSAE, Conseil pour les drones civils, Fédération Professionnelle des Drones Civils, DFS, Dutch Ministry of Infrastructure and the Environment , CAA-NL, LVNL, ENAV

-Preparatory work and flight trials will be performed throughout 2018 and 2019, leading to the issue of a final report with conclusions and recommendations on deployment in late 2019.
+Preparatory work and flight trials were performed throughout 2018 and 2019, leading to the issue of a final report with conclusions and recommendations on deployment.
+Hereafter the list of deliverables :

 11th of December, 2019